Human Subjects RCR

 Course description

 The Human Subjects RCR course is administered by UCSF Bioethics.
 It is offered twice a year during the Fall (Oct- Nov) and Spring (April–May) quarters.
 This course is designed for researchers who work with human subjects or data derived from human subjects (e.g. clinical, survey, EHR, or ethnographic data).
 It addresses requirements and regulations for human subjects research, including IRB approval and consent.
+There are no tutition expenses or fees associated with this course.

 Time Commitment